Walter Alston: Final years as manager

+Managerial statistics

 Later life and legacy

 The Dodgers retired Alston's number 24 the year after he stepped down as manager, becoming only the fourth Dodger to receive the honor to that time.
-He was elected to the National Baseball Hall of Fame and Museum in 1983.
+He was elected to the National Baseball Hall of Fame in 1983.
 Alston suffered a heart attack that year and was hospitalized for a month.
 Alston's grandson traveled to Cooperstown to represent the ill former manager at the Hall of Fame induction ceremony.

-Alston died in an Oxford hospital from complications from the recent heart attack on October 1, 1984.
+Alston died on October 1, 1984 in an Oxford hospital from complications from the recent heart attack.
 He was 72.
 A funeral home spokesman said Alston had remained ill since the heart attack.
 He is interred at Darrtown Cemetery in Darrtown, Ohio.

 Upon Alston's death, MLB commissioner Peter Ueberroth referred to him as one of baseball's greatest managers.
 Former Dodgers great Duke Snider acknowledged occasional run-ins with Alston, but said Alston excelled at utilizing the specific strengths of each team he had managed.

-Tommy Lasorda, who played and coached under Alston and ultimately succeeded him as manager, commented on how easy it was to play for Alston.
-Broadcaster Vin Scully said, "I always imagined him to be the type who could ride shotgun on a stage through Indian territory.
-He was all man and two yards tall.
-He was very quiet, very controlled.
-He never made excuses.
-He gave the players the credit and he took the blame.
-He was so solid, so American."
+Broadcaster Vin Scully said of Alston:

 Alston is also credited with helping to break down the barriers for female sports journalists.
-On October 1, 1974, after the Los Angeles Dodgers defeated the Houston Astros to clinch the NL Pennant at the Houston Astrodome, he invited Anita Martini to the post-game press conference in the locker room.
+On October 1, 1974, after the Los Angeles Dodgers defeated the Houston Astros to clinch the NL West at the Houston Astrodome, he invited Anita Martini to the post-game press conference in the locker room.
 She became the first female journalist allowed in any major league locker room.

-Ohio State Route 177 was named the Walter "Smokey" Alston Memorial Highway in 1999.
+In 1999, Ohio State Route 177 was renamed to Walter "Smokey" Alston Memorial Highway in his honor.
 He was inducted into the International League Hall of Fame in 2010.
-In April 2013, readers of the Los Angeles Times named Alston number 16 on a list of the 20 greatest Dodgers of all time.
-A memorial to Alston is located at Milford Township Community Park in Darrtown.
+A memorial to Alston is located at Milford Township Community Park in his hometown of Darrtown.